The first high-performance, internal gear hub with a 12mm thru-axle.

 Yes, it will work on a tandem, and is currently in use on tandems.

 06 Will you offer 40h or 48h SWAP shells?

 Not in the immediate future, but note that our new 36h wheels will likely be stronger than most 40+ spoke wheels, due to its symmetric lacing pattern and short spoke lengths.

 01 Expedition use

-The Kindernay XIV is built to withstand very high loads.
-However, we do not yet recommend it for expedition use, as the hub shell is sealed, so service in the field is not possible.
+The Kindernay gear hubs are built to withstand very high loads.
+However, we do not yet recommend them for expedition use, as the hub shell is sealed, so service in the field is not possible.

 02 What type of chain should I use

 Pretty much any 5-speed to 11-speed chain can be used.
 It is likely that some single speed chains as well, but note that some of them are too wide.